Thepigcat76/coro-interpreter/src/main/resources/roadmap.md

 - Abstract Syntax Tree - not started
 - Interpreter - not started
 - Runtime Environment - not started
-- Error handle . not started
+- Error handler - not started